geoglobalwi/EWSP/README.md

 The Project initially started as one of MILLENNIUM project in the year 2000 and collective contribution by various National and International Scientifc Projects.

-It is open source platform  (FOSS)– 'unique' one and frist one of it’s kind.
+It is open source platform  (FOSS)– 'unique' one and first one of it’s kind.

+EWSP is powered by a set of open source projects, API's and open source codes, and an extensive community of open source and freelance developers.

+Basically it is collections of various Scientific methodologies, operational codes, software and proven programming code base contributed by Open Source enthusiasts from all around the world.

+Join the weekly EWSP Community video call • Fridays @ 11:30am CT : https://meet.jit.si/EWSP